ProsperousTroll/Zachs-Dotfiles/README.md

 Thanks to stow, you can simply run `INSTALL.sh` (either straight in the terminal by typing `sh INSTALL.sh` or `bash INSTALL.sh`, or you can just open it with the kitty URL launcher) and the dotfiles should autoamagically be put into place!

+<sub>You will have to run the following command in the directory the INSTALL.sh file is in order to run it: `sudo chmod +x INSTALL.sh`</sub>

 ## Option 2: Manual Install

 *<sub>If there are only bits and pieces you want to incorporate into your existing dotfiles, you're welcome to install whichever config files you'd like manually.</sub>*